NoBlackBoxes/LastBlackBox/boxes/atoms/README.md

 # Atoms

 **"Everything is made of atoms."**
-> Richard Feynman's answer when asked for a single sentence to convey the most important scientific knowledge we possess.
+> Richard Feynman's answer when asked for the most important scientific knowledge we possess.

 ----